BGI-IORI/nCoV_Meta/README.md

 * Samtools v1.9 (http://samtools.sourceforge.net/)
 * bedtools v2.23.0 (https://bedtools.readthedocs.io/en/latest/)

-# Installation
+## Installation
 ```
 git clone https://github.com/BGI-IORI/nCoV.git
+#Notes: The above dependent software needs to be installed separately.
+After installing, the users should edit the input.config file, and change the software path to your own path.
 ```

 ## Usage
+### 1.Build the index for database
-Notes: Two sequence databases are inclued in the pipeline, and the users can customize their own databases.
+Notes: Two sequence databases are included in the pipeline, and the users can customize their own databases.
 * CoV.fa, include coronaviridae virus sequences for Kraken classification.
 * HCoV-19.fa, include the reference genome of HCoV-19.

-1.Build Kraken database index:
+1)Build Kraken database index:
 ```
 kraken-build --build --threads 8 --db ./YourDBpath/
 #Notes: Detailed description about Kraken index can be found in the